 The NHLBI established the CDS-IRB as a useful resource for the research community to address the ethical issues that may arise during secondary analyses of existing de-identified human genomic datasets.
 For proposals that utilize NHLBI datasets for which IRB approval is required, the CDS-IRB considers the potential risks associated with this type of research, such as re-identification of the original research participants, risks to family members, data misuse, breaches of confidentiality, harms to communities or groups, or the stigmatization of a population.
 The services of the CDS-IRB are offered free of charge.

 My local IRB categorizes secondary analysis of de-identified data as “Not Human Subjects Research.”
 Why do I need IRB review if the data is de-identified?

 The NIH categorizes human genomic data as either unrestricted access (i.e., publicly available) or controlled access.¹,² The informed consent under which the data were collected is the basis for determining this level of access.
 When the dataset is submitted to an NIH data repository the submitting institution stipulates how the data may be used, one of which may require IRB approval.
 The charter of the CDS-IRB is located here.

 Do I have to use the CDS-IRB or can my local IRB review my research protocol?

-Utilization of the CDS-IRB is not required and review by your local IRB is acceptable for access.³ The NHLBI CDS-IRB has been provided as a free service for researchers utilizing many of the NIH cloud-based data platforms, such as the NHLBI BioData Catalyst platform where access to certain datasets requires IRB review.
+Utilization of the CDS-IRB is not required and review by your local IRB is acceptable for access.³ The NHLBI CDS-IRB has been provided as a free service for researchers who wish to utilize NHLBI datasets that require IRB review.